Professor Griff: Afrocentrism

 Griffin embraces a form of Afrocentrism.
 He is a member of the Nation of Islam.

 After his departure from Public Enemy, Griffin formed his own group, the Last Asiatic Disciples.
-Griffin's albums were of an Islamic and Afrocentric style, combined with increasingly spoken word lyrics.
+Griffin's albums were of an Islamic (NOI) and Afrocentric style, combined with increasingly spoken word lyrics.

 His lyrics and record titles as a solo artist referenced his allegiance to the Nation of Islam.
-Another general theme in his lyrics is New World Order conspiracy.
+Another general theme in his lyrics is the New World Order conspiracy theory.

 Personal life

 On August 27, 2017, Griffin married rapper Solé.
 The couple met 23 years earlier and resumed their relationship after Solé and Ginuwine divorced.